Tiramisioux/libcamera-imx477-speed-ramping/README.md

 ### Known issues

-When run in trigger mode 2, the sensor sometimes show some unexpected behavior..
+When run in trigger mode 2, the sensor sometimes show some unexpected behavior.
 Looking into these issues.
-Please let me know if you have any ideas on these (or other) issues.
+Please let me know if you have any ideas on these (or other) issues!

 - In the example script, shutter angle is set to 180 degrees (duty cycle 50%).
 Theoretically, this could be adjusted so that shutter angle is synced with frame rate, resulting in a fixed exposure.
 However, in my experiments the exposure time still varies, even with this compensation.